Technology Use Expectations

-Lemont High School utilizes apps for in-person and remote instruction; these apps are thoroughly vetted by the Technology Department prior to implementation on the district’s computer network.
+Lemont High School utilizes various digital learning tools for in-person and remote instruction; these tools are thoroughly vetted by the Technology Department and must adhere to the Illinois Student Data Privacy Agreement prior to implementation on the district’s computer network.

-Failure to comply with these expectations and/or the regulations governing the use of the district’s computer network will result in disciplinary action.
+Failure to comply with these expectations and/or the regulations governing the use of the district’s computer network or digital learning tools will result in disciplinary action.
 Lemont High School reserves the right to deny individual users access to the district’s computer network as a consequence of misuse.

 Additional actions as deemed appropriate: